milerepeatcc-source/Iran-War-Cost-Tracker/README.md

 * **Live Federal Spending Ticker:** Tracks the estimated total U.S. taxpayer spending in real-time.
 * **Live Macro Fuel Burden Ticker:** Displays the cumulative billions of dollars in added fuel costs shouldered by the U.S. economy.
-* **Personal AGI Calculator:** Users can input their Adjusted Gross Income (AGI) to calculate their specific, dynamic share of the federal budget allocated to these operations.
+* **Progressive Tax Engine:** Users input their Adjusted Gross Income (AGI) and Filing Status (Single or Jointly).
+The app runs this through the official 2025 IRS progressive tax brackets to calculate their highly specific share of the federal budget.
 * **Household Gas Premium:** Calculates the rolling average out-of-pocket cost paid per U.S. household at the pump due to global oil supply disruptions.
 * **Total Personal Impact:** A unified dashboard that sums the user's direct tax burden and indirect household gas premium into one real-time personal cost.
 * **Zero Dependencies:** 100% vanilla HTML, CSS, and JavaScript.
 No backend, no databases, no external libraries.